Saltssaumure/pios-discord-theme/README.md

 ![image](https://user-images.githubusercontent.com/29710355/185759617-42fc6937-4523-4559-ba9c-5e9bb2ba8d3c.png)

 ## License
 [GNU General Public License v3.0](https://github.com/Saltssaumure/pios-discord-theme/blob/main/LICENSE)
-TL;DR: Do what you want with this theme, as long as you also let others do what they want with your version.
+<span title="Too long; didn't read; not a lawyer">TL;DR;NAL</span>: Do whatever you want with this theme, as long as you allow others to do the same with your version.

 ## Questions or suggestions?
 - Post [an issue](https://github.com/Saltssaumure/pios-discord-theme/issues) on GitHub.